bkieft-usa/jgi_integration/docs/analysis_parameters_explained.md

     _Note_: Functionally, this **network_mode** option is also passed to the feature correlation step above to keep the cached correlation matrix as small as possible.

   **submodule_mode**

+  Determines if submodules will be extracted from the network and if so by which method.

+  #### Parameters:

   *  _community_ \[default\]

     Extracts submodules using community detection algorithms (Louvain method).